 California health care workers whistleblower protections

 Recently, the Rubin Law Corporation has represented a number of physicians, medical doctors, physician assistants, registered nurses, nurse’s assistants, medical technicians and other health care workers in connection with their whistleblower claims.
+The pandemic scourge has made these laws more relevant than ever.
+Health care workers and physicians who are advocating for greater Personal Protective Equipment (PPE) and are demoted or fired or threatened as a result may have legal recourse.
 We thought it would be helpful to review some of the specialized laws that California has enacted dedicated to protecting health care workers from retaliation for reporting unsafe practices or conditions affecting or potentially affecting patients.
 Below is a brief summary:

 California health and safety code §1278.5